DarylsCorner/azure-suse-payg-to-byos/README.md

 - **No image change required**: The script works with your existing `sles-sap-15-sp6` image
 - **Idempotent**: Safely skips VMs already configured with BYOS license
 - **Test mode**: Use `-t` flag to test script logic without SUSE Manager (validates everything except registration)
+  - Can be combined with Key Vault parameters to verify activation key retrieval
+  - Logs the first 20 characters of retrieved key for verification
+  - Creates test repository instead of real SUSE Manager registration
 - **Single VM or resource group mode**: Use `-n` for testing one VM, omit it to process all SLES VMs
 - **Auto-discovery**: When processing a resource group, automatically finds all SLES VMs
 - **Parallel execution**: Use `-p` flag to run multiple conversions simultaneously (recommended: 5-10)